gitManuNu/gitManuNu/README.md

 - 👋 Hi, I’m @gitManuNu
-- 👀 I’m interested in Machine Learning and Databases
+- 👀 I’m interested in Machine Learning, Databases, Data Science
-- 🌱 I’m currently learning Python, SQL and I.T.
+- 🌱 I’m currently learning Python, Django and I.T.

 <!---
 gitManuNu/gitManuNu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.